OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

  * OEMHLP$ driver (loader IS this driver) use much less memory in 1st Mb.

-   System requirements: 80486, 24Mb of memory (actually 16 of it reserved for OS/2 boot).
+   Min. system requirements: 80486DX, 24Mb of memory (first 16 is reserved for OS/2 boot).

    Small article on russian is available on RU/2, you can try to google translate it (at least half of text will be readable ;)